AusClimateService/npcp/reports/phase1/phase1_report.md

 The relative performance of the different methods are similar for multi-year variability but the differences are less pronouced.

+### 6.3.
+Precipitation distribution

+> Summary: Dynamical downscaling does improve the model bias in wet day frequency
+> and with the expection of the MBCn method on cross validation,
+> further improvements are achieved with bias correction.

+The precipitation distribution was assessed at the lower end by considering the wet day frequency (or conversely the number of relatively dry days) and towards the upper end by considering r10mm and r20mm.

 Bias correction tends to substantially reduce model biases in wet day frequency.
-The only exception was the MBCn method on cross validation, otherwise all the methods performed similarly well (Figure 6.2.3).
+The only exception was the MBCn method on cross validation, otherwise all the methods performed similarly well (Figure 6.3.1).
 A simple replication of the training data tended to marginally outperform all methods, while MRNBC tended to perform slightly better and QME slightly worse than the other (non-MBCn) methods.